Urban-Analytics/RAMP-UA/experiments/calibration/observation_data/README.md

 More details on these stages are provided in the notebook.

+This directory contains the following `csv` files which are produced in the notebook:
+* weekly_cases_devon/msoas.csv: containing the weekly test result data after shifting and multiplying
+* daily_cases_devon/msoas.csv: containing the shifted, multiplied data, interpolated to daily values and smoothed
+* weekly_cases_devon/msoas_aggregated_from_daily.csv

 ### Previous methods
 Two methods were previously applied to generate the observations data.